Cleveland Clinic logo

 Duodenal Cancer

 Duodenal cancer is cancer that occurs in the first part of your small intestine (duodenum).
 In its early stages, duodenal cancer often causes no symptoms.
 As the tumor grows, it may block proper digestion.
-You may have symptoms such as nausea, abdominal pain or constipation.
+You may have symptoms like nausea, abdominal pain or constipation.
 Your treatment plan varies based on how advanced the cancer is.

 Advertisement